syncfusion-content/windowsforms-docs/WindowsForms/GroupView/GroupView-Items-Settings.md

 Specifies the color for highlighting the text of the GroupView Items when the mouse is moved over it.</td></tr>
 </table>

-> _Note: HighlightText property must be set to 'True' in both the cases._
+N> HighlightText property must be set to 'True' in both the cases._

 {% highlight C# %}